evkx/evkx.github.io/content/models/jaguar/i-pace/I-Pace_EV400/_index.md

 Jaguar I-Pace EV400 features an all-wheel drive system powered by two motors, one on each axle.
 The motor(s) used are [Permanent Magnet Synchronous Motors](../../../../technology/motors/pmsm/).

-The front suspension is [double wishbone](../../../../technology/suspension/#double-wishbone), and the rear suspension is [Multilink](../../../../technology/suspension/#multilink).
-It uses steel springs and hydraulic dampers.
+The front suspension employs a [double wishbone](../../../../technology/suspension/#double-wishbone) design, while the rear uses a [Multilink](../../../../technology/suspension/#multilink) setup.
+The standard suspension includes steel springs and hydraulic dampers.
 The  suspension has a fixed height and damping.
 The ground clearance with this suspension is 174 mm.
 The front suspension is [double wishbone](../../../../technology/suspension/#double-wishbone), and the rear suspension is [Multilink](../../../../technology/suspension/#multilink).
 It uses air suspension and hydraulic dampers.
 The  suspension has a fixed height and damping.
 The ground clearance with this suspension is 230 mm.

 ### Brakes